|AT A GLANCE||PRICING||HEADLINE|

 The Brooklyn Bedding Aurora is quite possibly the coolest mattress on the market right now.
 Brooklyn Bedding combines 8” pocketed coils with various layers of foam and then a cover with a phase-change material woven in.
 The bed is literally cool to the touch and could possibly be too cool for some people out there.

-For example, if you’re a petite young lady that tends to always be cold—like our Director of Content, Kaite—then the Aurora mattress is definitely not for you.
+For example, if you’re a petite young lady that tends to always be cold—like Kaite on our team—then the Aurora mattress is likely not for you.
 You have to sleep very hot to want Aurora.
 And if you that’s you, you’re definitely in luck.

 A few other things that we should note about the Aurora mattress.
 Firstly, it’s basically the same bed as the Nest Bedding Hybrid Luxury Contour and that’s because Brooklyn actually makes both mattresses in their facility in Arizona.
 The Aurora, however, comes in a Soft, Medium, and Firm feel, which gives you the ability to select which firmness is right for you.